 The annual burn rate is a measure of dilution that illustrates how rapidly a company is deploying shares reserved for equity compensation plans.
 The burn or run rate is calculated by dividing the number of shares pursuant to awards granted in a given year by the number of shares outstanding.
-Taft-Hartley Advisory Services benchmarks a company's burn rate against three-year industry and primary index burn rates, and generally opposes plans whose average three-year burn rates exceed the greater of: (1) the mean plus one standard deviation of the company's GICS group segmented by Russell 3000 index and non-Russell 3000 index; or (2) two percent of weighted common shares outstanding.
+Taft-Hartley Advisory Services benchmarks a company's burn rate against three-year industry and primary index burn rates, and generally opposes plans whose average three-year burn rates exceed the greater of: (1) the mean (μ) plus one standard deviation (σ) of the company's GICS group segmented by S&P 500, Russell 3000 index (less the S&P500), and non-Russell 3000 index; and (2) two percent of weighted common shares outstanding.
 Additionally, year-over-year burn-rate cap changes will be limited to a maximum of two percentage points (plus or minus) the prior year's burn-rate cap.
 If a company fails to fulfill a burn rate commitment to shareholders, vote against or withhold from the compensation committee.